Manasa1-2/spam-news-detection/README.md

 A Machine learning model is built to detect fake and true news and deployed using flask app

-To craete virtual environment in VS Code, use this command: python -m venv env
+To create virtual environment in VS Code, use this command: python -m venv env